 BCL is in its growth journey has endured to be well-equipped with multiprocessing capabilities to meet the varying needs and changing tastes of customers.
-In addition, given India's overall economic growth, rising health consciousness, and expanding retail, edible oil consumption is likely to continue to rise at substantially.
+In addition, to expanding retail, edible oil consumption is likely to continue to rise at substantially.